apache/metron/metron-ui/README.md

 ###  Step 5: Seed the development VM

-To generate seed data for use with the opensoc-ui, use the following command.
+To generate seed data for use with the metron-ui, use the following command.

 ```bash
 script/es_gen.js